“The financial health of employees has a direct impact on their productivity” - BCFocus

 “The financial health of employees has a direct impact on their productivity”

 Interview.
-Fernando Cabello-Astolfi and Alberto Molpeceres, founders of Accrual: “The financial health of employees has a direct impact on their productivity”
+Fernando Cabello-Astolfi and Alberto Molpecere, founders of Devengo: “The financial health of employees has a direct impact on their productivity”

 They talk to us about financial health and how to facilitate the economic well-being of employees through solutions such as pay on demand or, as will happen in the future, real time pay.